LEgan24/LEgan24.github.io/_posts/2022-06-02-Manifesto.md

         3. Could it negatively impact someone?

 2. Timing
-    a.
-The brilliant idea is born and also not born in a day
+    1. The brilliant idea is born and also not born in a day
-        i.
-Spending time developing an idea is important ii.
-Like a macron, you can over whisk your ideas
+        1. Spending time developing an idea is important
+        1. Like a macron, you can over whisk your ideas
-    b.
-How much time is too little or too much?
+    1. How much time is too little or too much?
-        i.
-Committed to the idea → then go for it ii.
-Done with it → put it on the back burner or in the archive
+        1. Committed to the idea → then go for it
+        1. Done with it → put it on the back burner or in the archive
-    c.
-Spent a reasonable amount
+    1. Spent a reasonable amount
-        i.
-Like a holiday sale if its brilliant spend some time and energy trying it on and out ii.
-But don’t commit too soon and exhaust yourself
+        1. Like a holiday sale if its brilliant spend some time and energy trying it on and out
+        1. But don’t commit too soon and exhaust yourself

 3. Work
-  a.
-Put in the work
+    1. Put in the work
-  b.
-Ideate, realize, continue
+        1. Ideate, realize, continue

 4. Self Doubt
-  a.
-Don’t!
+    1. Don’t!
-    i.Reflect personally, if there is a problem what is it specifically ii.
-Ask for other’s opinions without inputting your own insecurities iii.
-Build → Test → Repeat
+        1. Reflect personally, if there is a problem what is it specifically
+        1. Ask for other’s opinions without inputting your own insecurities
+        1. Build → Test → Repeat
-    iv.
-You’ve made it!
+        1. You’ve made it!
-  b.“Great success” *in Borat voice*
+        1. “Great success” *in Borat voice*

 5. Build
-  a.
-Work on structure aspects
+    1. Work on structure aspects
-    i.Test
+        1. Test
-    ii.
-Collect data
+        1. Collect data
-    iii.
-Collect research
+        1. Collect research
-    iv.
-Revamp
+        1. Revamp
-    v.
-Repeat
+        1. Repeat